immutables/immutables.github.io/generated.md

   public static Builder builder() {
     return new Builder();
   }

   /**
    * Builds instances of {@link ValueObject}.
    * Builder is not thread safe and generally should not be stored in fields and collections,
    * but used immediately to create instances.
    */
   @NotThreadSafe
   public static final class Builder {
     private static final String REQUIRED_ATTRIBUTE =
         "Cannot build ValueObject: required attribute '%s' is not set";

+    private long id;
+    private boolean idIsSet;
     @Nullable
     private String name;
-    private long value;
-    private boolean valueIsSet;
-    private ImmutableList.Builder<Integer> numbersBuilder =
+    private ImmutableList.Builder<Number> numbersBuilder =
         ImmutableList.builder();
-    private Optional<String> optional = Optional.absent();
+    private Optional<String> comment = Optional.absent();

     private Builder() {
     }

     /**
      * Adjust builder with values from provided {@link ValueObject} instance.
      * Absent optional values will not be copied (will not override current).